junaidh1/CS6314/README.md

 We will adopt a simiplistic branching method to allow some organization, while not restricting development time.

 - `main` branch: This branch is the stable production-ready branch.
 It should always contain working code that can be deployed.
-- `dev` branch: Create a develop branch that serves as the integration branch for ongoing development.
-Features and bug fixes are merged into this branch.
+- `dev` branch: Create a dev branch that serves as the integration branch for ongoing development.
+Features and bug fixes are merged into this branch. **Majority of code development will be coming from this branch**
     - `feat` branches: For each feature or task, create a feature branch from `dev`.
 The branch name should be descriptive, like `feat/user-signup` or `feat/cart-functionality`.
 Develop the feature in this branch and submit a pull request (PR) back to the `dev` branch when it's ready for review.
     - `bugfix` branches: Similar to feature branches, create branches for bug fixes from `dev`.
 Use branch names like `bugfix/login-issue`.